HigherGround189/icantkube/kubernetes/create-apps/README.md

 This folder contains YAMLs that declare ArgoCD Applications.
 Each Application defines what the resources to be deployed and their sources.

+> [!NOTE]
+> You must create an ArgoCD Application here to deploy your application on the cluster (and for it to appear on the ArgoCD Dashboard).

 ## Example

 ### Git Source